arunoruto/flake/.github/README.md

 - Sonarr needs DotNET 6, which has reached EOL.
   Using [permit insecure packages](https://github.com/NixOS/nixpkgs/issues/360592#issuecomment-2513490613) we can allow those to be installed.
 Follow the issue for more information.
+  Affected locations:
+  - GitHub check action: remove impure when fixed
+  - arr module: nixpkgs config is not working tho...
+  - Kuchiki needs to be built with `NIXPKGS_ALLOW_INSECURE=1 nh os switch -- --impure`

 ## Credits